Introduction to Online Control

-A interesting special case of Markov chains is {\it reversible} Markov Chain. \begin{definition} A Markov Chain $P$ is said to be reversible with respect to distribution $\pi$ if and only if the following hold for every two states $i,j$:
+An important special case is the reversible Markov chain. \begin{definition} A Markov chain $P$ is said to be \textbf{reversible with respect to a distribution} $\bpi$ if and only if, for every two states $i,j$,

-A Markov chain is said to be reversible if there exists some distribution with respect to which the Markov chain that is reversible in the above definition. \end{definition}
+A Markov chain is said to be \textbf{reversible} if there exists some distribution with respect to which it is reversible. \end{definition}

-In exercise \ref{exer:reversibleMC} we prove that a distribution that is reversible for a Markov chain is also stationary for this Markov chain.
+Exercise~\ref{exer:reversibleMC} asks the reader to prove that any distribution satisfying the reversibility equations is automatically stationary.